Hurence/logisland/logisland-documentation/developer/object-model/propertyDescriptors.rst

     .identifiesControllerService(ElasticsearchClientService.class)

-When you want a property to be used to reference a `controller service <./services.html>`_
+When you want a property to be used to reference a :ref:`dev-services`

 properties
 ++++++++++